kypena/kypena/README.md

 + a lot more ;)

 ## Skills
-- 👨‍💻 TypeScript, JavaScript, PHP, C#
+- 👨‍💻 Python, Sklearn, Pandas, Numpy
-- ⚙️ React, Svelte, Vue
+- ⚙️ Tensorflow
-- 👁️ SASS, CSS, Stylus
+- 👁️
-- 💽 MySQL, SQL, Mongo
+- 💽 MySQL, SQL
 + a lot more :D

 ## Contact